Sales is an intricate job.

 UserGuiding is a 3rd-party user onboarding software that lets you create:

 - interactive product tours,

 - in-app messages,

 - self-help centers and more, without any coding.

-It can help you automate the user onboarding to maximize What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… by displaying your value proposition to your users without the need of in-person calls.
+It can help you automate user onboarding to maximize retention by displaying your value proposition to your users without the need of in-person calls.

 Let’s turn to the in-person, or P2P sales demos which are still VERY much in use.

 It’s a bit different for every company though in how they structure their demos, deliver them, and to whom.